 | ≥ 12.0 | 4 |

-Clinical note: In Indian patients, differentiate between direct and indirect hyperbilirubinaemia.
+Differentiate between direct and indirect hyperbilirubinaemia.
 Sepsis typically causes a mixed picture.
 Pre-existing liver disease (cirrhosis, hepatitis) inflates this score even in the absence of new hepatic failure.

 4. Cardiovascular Component (MAP and Vasopressors)